benjaaminh/MonthlyPaymentCalculator/README.md

 ```
 cd MonthlyPaymentCalculator
 ```
-Run the project using the following command:
+Build and run the project using the following command:
 ```
 ./mvnw clean spring-boot:run
 ```
+### Note: if building does not work, change line endings of mvnw file from CRLF to LF.
+This can be done from the bottom right of most editors.
+Remember to save the file!

 Using a web browser, navigate to:
 ```
 http://localhost:8080